Andover-Robotics/ARC-Core/README.md

 * Tank Drive and Mecanum Drivetrain implementations with encoder support
 * Support for reading files from storage as configuration
 * PID controller implementation
-* Task System support using Jython
+* Task System support using JRuby

 ## Setting up your Team's Repository
 1. Perform `git init` locally to initialize an empty repository